Wang-Yanting/Wang-Yanting.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a second-year PhD student at Pennsylvania State University.
 I am fortunate to be advised by [Dr. Jinyuan Jia](https://jinyuan-jia.github.io/).
-My research focuses on AI Security & Trustworthy ML, recently focusing on LLM explanation.
+My research focuses on AI Security & Trustworthy ML, recently focusing on LLM explanation for security purposes.
 Previously, I earned double bachelor’s degrees in Mechanical Engineering and Computer Science from RPI, followed by a master’s in Computer Science from Duke University.

 ## Current research focuses

-* Transparency of LLM-empowered AI systems
+* Transparency of LLM-empowered AI systems for security purposes
 * Provably secure/robust machine learning systems

 ## Publications